mamoore1440/personal-site/src/content/model/HMT-Sticky-Notes.md

 ASV is assigned to one of these (if any).

 ### How To Use The Model:
+* Bitcoin doesn't last forever.
+Eventually the chain will become so big that it will not be workable.
+This implies there will be a need for a different currency in the future.

+### How To Use The Model:
 * Another benefit to the model's abstractness is that you can view real world events through the model and gain insight.
 Academics loves criticing media through different lenses.
 Little Woman through a Marxist lens; Economics through a Keynsian lens, Austrian, or Chicagoian lens.
 This is another lens you can view reality through.